Katie Lou Samuelson: Indiana Fever (2024)

 After not playing the 2023 season due to her pregnancy, Samuelson signed with the Indiana Fever prior to the 2024 WNBA season on February 1, 2024.

 On February 10, 2025, Samuelson was waived by the Fever and signed a mutual contract termination agreement with the team.

 Phantom BC and second stint with Seattle Storm (2025–present)

 On December 20, 2024, it was announced that Samuelson had signed with Phantom BC (filling their wildcard spot) for the inaugural 2025 season of Unrivaled, the women’s 3-on-3 basketball league founded by Napheesa Collier and Breanna Stewart.

 On February 21, 2025, Samuelson signed with the Seattle Storm for a one-year deal, returning to the franchise after four years.
 On May 3, 2025, the Storm announced that Samuelson sustained a right ACL tear during practice on May 1.
+After missing the 2025 season, it was announced in April 2026 that she had been re-signed by the Storm.